Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'applies an order status transition' and the resource 'order status', with examples like confirmation or cancellation.
-It distinguishes from sibling tools like orders_get_orders by focusing on state changes.
+The description clearly states the tool applies an order status transition (verb+resource) and distinguishes it from siblings like orders_get_orders by focusing on state changes.
+Warning about visibility and irreversibility adds specificity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.